Ace Tone FM-2

 “Would you be willing to buy this pedal?”

 When I saw the photo attached to the message, I couldn’t help but gasp.
-Pictured there was Japan’s pride and joy—the vintage fuzz treasure, the Ace Tone FM-2 FUZZ MASTER.
+Pictured there was the Ace Tone FM-2 FUZZ MASTER, a vintage fuzz treasure that Japan proudly presents to the world.
 And there were more of them than I had ever seen before.

-The FM-2 is a legendary model that stands out as one of the most popular among Ace Tone’s many fuzz pedals, having captivated countless guitarists with its intense yet sensual sound.
+The FM-2 is a legendary model that stands out as one of the most popular among Ace Tone’s many fuzz pedals, captivating countless guitarists with its intense yet sensual sound.

 “This might be too good to be true…”

-That was my immediate instinct.
+That was my immediate gut reaction.
 Imagining it might be a message from an enthusiastic collector overseas, I sent a reply right away.

 Prologue: The Unbelievable Truth Revealed by a Single Photo

 As I exchanged messages with the sender, one surprising fact after another came to light.
 He lived in Jakarta, Indonesia, and was the drummer for a well-known local rock band.
-He was someone who shared our love for music—someone who had even released an album in Japan in the past.
+He was someone who shared our love of music, having even released an album in Japan in the past.

 “All of these FM-2s are ‘unused dead stock.’”

 When I saw the additional photos sent along with those words, I was speechless once again.
 A mountain of FM-2s.
-Each and every one was encased in a vibrant, pristine box that looked as if it were from the time of release.
+Each and every one was encased in a brightly colored box that looked as if it were from the time of their original release.
 They were in perfect condition, as if they had just been shipped from the factory yesterday.

 “No way, that can’t be…”

-It was a scene that was hard to believe at first glance.
+It was a scene I couldn’t believe at first.
 After decades had passed, why did such a massive amount of dead stock exist in faraway Indonesia?

 According to him, all of these had been lying dormant for decades in the warehouse of “Irama Megah,” a music store that once existed in Jakarta, unknown to anyone.
 The moment I heard those words, a strange sensation—a mix of calm and excitement—rushed through my entire body.
 I felt as though I might be witnessing a historic discovery.